FrancescoXX/free-Web3-resources/README.md

 + Now you should be able to see a list of resources and an edit button underneath.
 + Click the edit button, which will take you to this GitHub repository, add your resource and commit message
 + Then click 'Create a new branch for this commit and start a pull request'.

+## 🛡️License
+Free-Web3-resources is licensed under the MIT License - see the <a href="https://github.com/FrancescoXX/free-Web3-resources/blob/6d8457aa1dada8a773791f68efc175bd534866ad/LICENSE">LICENSE</a> file for details.

+## 🙏Support
+Don't forget to leave a star ⭐️